sigp/lighthouse/book/src/slasher.md

 * Quad-core CPU
 * 16 GB RAM
 * 256 GB solid state storage (in addition to space for the beacon node DB)
-* ⚠️ **If you are running natively on Windows**: LMDB will pre-allocate the entire 256 GB for the slasher database

 ## How to Run